Install ToolHive

 Stop all running MCP servers:

-For other installation issues, check the GitHub issues page or join the Discord community.
+If you encounter a different installation issue, check the GitHub issues page or join the Discord community.